martinkvarmo/my_summerhouse_IOT_project/README.md

 The Expansion board is mainly powered by USB and a battery as backup in case of power outage.

 #### LoRa/Helium
-The Lopy4 device is setup in Helium and integrated with a the service on Electra.
+The Lopy4 device is setup in Helium and integrated with a service on Electra.

 ### Presentation